myriadrf/Novena-RF/driver/README.md

 * "HB" - High band output (1500 - 3800 MHz)
 * "BB" - Broadband output

+The names for these switches can be used in the setAntenna() API call.

 ### Selectable RX antenna switches

 * "LB" - Low band input (300 - 2200 MHz)
 * "HB" - High band input (1500 - 3800MHz)
 * "BB" - Broadband input

+The names for these switches can be used in the setAntenna() API call.

 ### TX and RX Baseband filters